 What is Net Metering?

-Net metering is a means by which you can either minimize your power bill or even make money off of your solar installation, if the amount of power you produce is more than your house needs to run each month.
+Net metering is a means by which you can either minimize your power bill or even make money off of your solar installation if the amount of power you produce is more than your house needs to run each month.
 As defined by the Solar Energy Industries Association, net metering “allows residential and commercial customers who generate their own electricity from solar power to feed electricity they do not use back into the grid.”
-Solar owners receive credits on their monthly bills from the electric company that are equivalent to the power they produce.
+Solar owners receive credits on their monthly bills from the electric company that is equivalent to the power they produce.

 Requirements for Net Metering

 The main requirement for net metering is that your solar system must be grid-tied to facilitate the transfer of energy from your solar system to the utility.
 If you are considering an off-grid solar system, keep in mind that you will not be able to take advantage of the net metering incentives in your area if you choose to go this route.